panhia-thao/JavaScript.md/ztm/week1.md

 Summary: To located how many locations or computer a file has to hop before it gets to our browser we use command prompt > traceroute or tracert to request the list of destinations.
 The map can help with browser technical

+## Developer Fundamental

+Website Performance:
+> location of server, how many trips and size of files.

+location of server if the server is close to you, the hop  makes it faster to load

+how many trips - the less trip, the faster it loads

+size of files - for ex.
+100 megabyes slower vs kilobytes.

+## What does a developer do?

+Frontend developer - website visual
+Backend developer - backend
+> frontend + backend = full stack developer

+## WWW vs Internet